damiaanr/fact-ai/README.md

 ## Results

-We have been able to successfully reproduce experiments and results by running the pre-loaded models, after re-training these models, and by rewriting the algorithm from scratch.
+We have been able to successfully reproduce experiments and results by running the pre-loaded models; after re-training these models; and by rewriting the algorithm from scratch.
 Concrete performance results are provided within the readme of the `ELDR-NEW` section.

 ## Dataset information